 - Pets: A landlord may prohibit pets.

 - Eviction: Disturbing other tenants, breaking a clause in the lease, or failure to pay rent, can be cause for eviction.
-To evict, the landlord must follow eviction procedure as described in the Landlord and Tenant Act.
+To evict, the landlord must follow the eviction procedure described in the Landlord and Tenant Act.

 Showing a Tenant-Occupied Property